hadel0407/chem/_posts/2025-12-16-raoults-law.md

 Operating conditions and Propylene Loss during NCG Purging

-At 20 °C with a total pressure of 15 atm, the saturated vapor pressure of propylene is 10 atm, and the mole fraction of propylene in the liquid phase is 1.
-The vapor-phase mole fraction of propylene can be calculated as:
+At 20 °C and a total pressure of 15 atm, the saturated vapor pressure of propylene is 10 atm, and the liquid phase consists almost entirely of propylene (mole fraction ≈ 1).
+Under these conditions, the mole fraction of propylene in the vapor phase can be calculated as follows:

 <div class="mathjax"> $$ y_{\text{C3H6}} = \frac{P_{\text{C3H6}}}{P_{\text{total}}} = \frac{10}{15} \approx 0.667 $$ </div>